AlexeySergeyev/mpc_viewer/README.md

 python3 app.py
 ```

-5. Open your browser and navigate to: `http://127.0.0.1:5000/`
+5. Open your browser and navigate to: [localhost:5000](http://127.0.0.1:5000/)

+## Deployment

-6. The application is available at the AWS: `https://www.alexeysergeyev.online/`.
+6. The application is also available online at: [alexeysergeyev.online](https://www.alexeysergeyev.online/)

 ## Usage